Woodboring beetle: Invasion and control

+An indicator of ambrosia beetle infestation is “sawdust” around the beetle’s entry hole.

 Woodboring beetles are commonly detected a few years after new construction.
 The lumber supply may have contained wood infected with beetle eggs or larvae, and since beetle life cycles can be one or more years, several years may pass before the presence of beetles becomes noticeable.
 In many cases, the beetles will be of a type that only attacks living wood, and thus incapable of "infesting" any other pieces of wood, or doing any further damage.

 Genuine infestations are far more likely in areas with high humidity, such as poorly ventilated crawl spaces.
 Housing with central heating/air-conditioning tends to cut the humidity of wood in the living areas to less than half of natural humidity, thus strongly reducing the likelihood of an infestation.
 Some species will infest furniture.

 Some beetles invade wood used in construction and furniture making; others limit their activity to forests or roots of living trees.
 The following lists some of those beetles that are house pests.